 Unfortunately, Original Medicare has coverage gaps that can get very expensive if you need more care.
-Medigap plans are designed to cover those expenses for you.
+Medicare Supplement plans in New Haven, Connecticut, are designed to cover those expenses for you.
 These are small, standardized policies that are the same no matter what state you live in.

 So how does Plan D cover fewer benefits but not cost a cheaper premium?
-Because retirees who didn’t qualify for Medicare enrollment before 2020 are no longer eligible for Plan F. But even if you can’t find the cheapest Plan D premium, the more expensive versions aren’t that much more costly.
+Because retirees who didn’t qualify for Medicare enrollment before 2020 are no longer eligible for Plan F. But even if you can’t find the cheapest Plan D premium, the more expensive versions aren’t that expensive.

-Beneficiaries who want to combine the cheapest plans with the most coverage can also look to Plan L, or Plan N. Plan N is fairly comprehensive with a low monthly premium and only asks for a small co-pay in place of your Part B coinsurance.
+Beneficiaries who want to combine the cheapest plans with the most coverage can also look to Plan L, or Plan N. Plan N is pretty comprehensive with a low monthly premium and only asks for a small copay in place of your Part B coinsurance.
 Plan L is still cheaper, but you must help with 25% of your covered medical expenses.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-The Medicare Part D prescription drug plan is how you get affordable prescriptions if you stick with Original Medicare.
+A New Haven, Connecticut Medicare Part D prescription drug plan is how you get affordable medications if you stick with Original Medicare.
 These plans usually charge a monthly premium and an annual deductible.
 But you get discounted drugs after meeting those expenses.

 The average plan in New Haven right now carries a $480 deductible.
 The cheapest one is Aetna, with a monthly premium under $10.
 Total annual upfront costs are just under $570.